Fulfilled by: Liquidation.com

 Customized solutions for large volume sellers.
 Do you generate more than $1,000,000 in surplus inventory on a yearly basis?
 Are you a public sector agency, a large corporation, or a financial institution?
 Learn more about our customized asset recovery solutions by visiting our corporate website www.liquidityservicesinc.com or send an email to email@example.com.

 Registering as a seller on Liquidation.com is free and easy.
-Simply click here to complete the new member registration application.
+Simply click here and answer a few questions about your company.
 Depending on the information you submit, you will receive a response confirming your membership within 24 to 72 business hours.

 Buyers and Sellers must register with us because we need to collect information for legitimacy verification.
-Note: Government Liquidation or Liquibiz.com users who have not registered with Liquidation.com must register on Liquidation.com to buy or sell on our site.
+All new sellers are required to have a registered account and sign an Asset Sales Agreement (ASA).

 You cannot change your user ID.
-If you must change your user ID, you will have to re-register with a new user ID.
+If you must change your user ID for your seller account, please contact your assigned Sales Executive.

 Click here if you have forgotten your user ID and/or password.
 You may also call the Customer Service department at (800) 498-1909 to retrieve your user ID or password.

 You must be registered before you can submit items for sale on Liquidation.com.

-You can post items by clicking on the 'Submit Assets' button located on the side navigation bar.
+You can post items by clicking on the 'Create an Auction' button located on the side navigation bar.
 You will be prompted to provide detailed information about the assets you would like to sell.
 After you have submitted this information, a Sales Executive will contact you to develop an Asset Sales Plan.
 You will be required to complete and return a signed Asset Sales Agreement (ASA) document.
 Once we have a signed ASA document, you will not need to fill out another one for future transactions.
-The only document which we will need for subsequent auctions is a Schedule 1 document which is a form describing the quantity and description of your goods.